EventStore/EventStore/docs/operations.md

 ## Scavenging algorithm

 Central to the scavenging process is the concept of _scavenge points_.
-Physically these are log records in the transaction log, each containing the following information:
+Physically, these are log records in the transaction log, each containing the following information:

-- The position in the log that the scavenge will run up to.
+- the position in the log that the scavenge will run up to
-- A number unique to the scavenge point (counting from 0).
+- a number unique to the scavenge point (counting from 0)
-- The time ("EffectiveNow") used to determine whether the maxAge of an event has been exceeded.
+- the time (`EffectiveNow`) used to determine whether the `maxAge` of an event has been exceeded
-- The threshold that a chunk's weight must reach to be executed.
+- the threshold that a chunk's weight must reach to be executed

 Any run of the scavenge process is associated with a single scavenge point, and it scavenges the log up to that point.
 Log records after that scavenge point do not exist as far as that scavenge is concerned.

-In this way, scavenge can be run on the first node, creating a scavenge point.
+In this way, a scavenge can be run on the first node, creating a scavenge point.
 Then it can be run (potentially later) on other nodes, to scavenge up to the same point, producing the same effect on the log.

 The scavenging algorithm itself consists of several phases:

 ### Beginning

 When a scavenge is started, it first checks to see if a previous scavenge was stopped.
-If so, it resumes from where the previous scavenge got up to.
+If so, it resumes from where the previous scavenge stopped.
 Otherwise it begins a fresh scavenge.

-When beginning a fresh scavenge, it checks to see if there already exists a scavenge point that this node has not already scavenged up to.
+When beginning a fresh scavenge, it checks to see if a scavenge point already exists that has not been reached by previous scavenges.
 If so, it begins scavenging up to that point.
-Otherwise it writes a new scavenge point to the log (which is replicated to the other nodes) and then begins a scavenge up to there.
+Otherwise, it writes a new scavenge point to the log (which is replicated to the other nodes) and then begins a scavenge up to there.
 Writing a new scavenge point also causes the active chunk to be completed so that it can be scavenged.

 ### Accumulation phase